 I know, it sounds a little convoluted, but a little background on the project will surely help clarify the situation.

 The New Zealand Society of Translators and Interpreters is holding its annual conference in Christchurch this year.
 And it’s been a while!
 There are three branches in the country: Auckland, Wellington and Christchurch.
 It’s been some time since the last conference took place in the latter, the city being severely affected by the earthquakes.
 This conference is, then, a new beginning.

 I spent my (sunny) Saturday morning inside Victoria University’s Language Lab surrounded by other interpreters, going through the AUSIT Code of Ethics and studying for the Paraprofessional and Professional Interpreting examinations offered by the National Accreditation Authority for Translators and Interpreters Ltd (NAATI), the national standards and accreditation body for translators and interpreters in Australia.

-I am now offering certified translations from English into Spanish thanks to this handsome new seal I received from the New Zealand Society of Translators and Interpreters:
+I am now offering sealed translations from English into Spanish thanks to this handsome new stamp I received from the New Zealand Society of Translators and Interpreters: